yabata/prodyn/doc/system_data.rst

 .. note::

-	The form of **System_data** doesn't have to be always excel.
+	**System_data** doesn't have to be always written in excel-form.
 Other formats are also possible.

 Time-Series
 ^^^^^^^^